korlibs-archive/docs-old.korge.org/korge/targets/jvm/index.md

 #status: new
 ---

+It supports **Java 8** and greater.
 This should be the preferred target while developing.

-It uses the Kotlin JVM backend, generating JVM bytecode and executing the code on the Java Virtual Machine.
+Uses the Kotlin JVM backend, generating JVM bytecode and executing the code on the Java Virtual Machine.

-It supports **Java 8** and greater.

 This integrates pretty well on the IDEs, have fast building and startup times, and provides a great tools like a better debugging experience.
 All these features makes it the best target for debugging and trying things fast.

+{% include toc_include.md %}

 ## Entrypoint